fithisux/spock_corners/src/test/groovy/pizza/loverz/example4/example4.md

         1 * pizzaEater4.packageService.packagePizza(pizza)

     then: 'I eat the pizza'
         1 * pizzaEater4.stomachService.eatPizza(pizza)

-Now , the test fails and we can save the ssnity of the universe &#128521; !
+Now , the test fails and we can save the sanity of the universe &#128521; !